Syennagraham/TarotBytes/README.md

 The Relationship Spread is a valuable tool for gaining a deeper understanding of the dynamics between you and your partner.
 It can help identify areas of alignment and potential areas for growth or improvement.
 This spread can be particularly useful for those seeking clarity and guidance in their romantic relationships or partnerships.

 ## How to use
-Note: These instructions are for a MAC
+Note: These instructions are for a MAC and are perfomed in the MAC terminal
 1. Create an PaLM API key [PaLM API Key Generator](https://developers.generativeai.google/tutorials/setup)
  2. Add this key to your bash_profile